mattgrah-am/aka-izakaya/README.md

 - Japanese Resturant that has the ability to show customers the food and drinks menu.
 This website also has a Admin portal that gives the client the ability to "CRUD" the menu items.

+### Challenges
+Even though Bootstrap is a feature rich CSS framework, the team found it difficult to easily insert in to the site code in some scenarios.
+The general concensious was that it was "Bootstraps way or the highway".

+There were some instances of Merge conflicts, however this project gave the team to time to practice resolving these issues as a group.

+Over the development of the website there were instances of silly mistakes / codes not complete that left the team mind boggled until someone had a lightbulb moment.

 ## How to use

 - To access admin portal go to the [admin site](https://aka-izakaya.herokuapp.com/admin)